 REITs investing risks are similar to those associated with direct investments in real estate: property value fluctuations, lack of liquidity, limited diversification and sensitivity to economic factors such as interest rate changes and market recessions.
-Risks of private real estate include: illiquidity; a long-term investment horizon with a limited or nonexistent secondary market; lack of transparency;

-volatility (risk of loss); and leverage.
+Risks of private real estate include: illiquidity; a long-term investment horizon with a limited or nonexistent secondary market; lack of transparency; volatility (risk of loss); and leverage.
 Principal is returned on a monthly basis over the life of a mortgage-backed security.
 Principal prepayment can significantly affect the monthly income stream and the maturity of any type of MBS, including standard MBS, CMOs and Lottery Bonds.
 Asset-backed securities generally decrease in value as a result of interest rate increases, but may benefit less than other fixed-income securities from declining interest rates, principally because of prepayments.

 Yields are subject to change with economic conditions.
 Yield is only one factor that should be considered when making an investment decision.

 Credit ratings are subject to change.

 Duration, the most commonly used measure of bond risk, quantifies the effect of changes in interest rates on the price of a bond or bond portfolio.
 The longer the duration, the more sensitive the bond or portfolio would be to changes in interest rates.
 The majority of \$25 and \$1000 par preferred securities are "callable" meaning that the issuer may retire the securities at specific prices and dates prior to maturity.
 Interest/dividend payments on certain preferred issues may be deferred by the issuer for periods of up to 5 to 10 years, depending on the particular issue.
 The investor would still have income tax liability even though payments would not have been received.
-Price quoted is per \$25 or \$1,000 share, unless otherwise specified.
+Price guoted is per \$25 or \$1,000 share, unless otherwise specified.
 Current yield is calculated by multiplying the coupon by par value divided by the market price.
 The initial interest rate on a floating-rate security may be lower than that of a fixed-rate security of the same maturity because investors expect to receive additional income due to future increases in the floating security's underlying reference rate.
 The reference rate could be an index or an interest rate.
 However, there can be no assurance that the reference rate will increase.
 Some floating-rate securities may be subject to call risk.
 The market value of convertible bonds and the underlying common stock(s) will fluctuate and after purchase may be worth more or less than original cost.
 If sold prior to maturity, investors may receive more or less than their original purchase price or maturity value, depending on market conditions.
-Callable bonds may be redeerned by the issuer prior to maturity.
+Callable bonds may be redeemed by the issuer prior to maturity.
 Additional call features may exist that could affect yield.
-Some \$25 or \$1000 par preferred securities must be held by investors for a minimum period - 91 days during a 180 day window period, beginn
+Some \$25 or \$1000 par preferred securities are QDI (Qualified Dividend Income) eligible.
+Information on QDI eligibility is obtained from third party sources.
+The dividend income on QDI eligible preferreds gualifies for a reduced tax rate.
+Many traditional 'dividend paying' perpetual preferred securities (traditional preferreds with no maturity date) are QDI eligible.
+In order to qualify for the preferential tax treatment all qualifying preferred securities must be held by investors for a minimum period - 91 days during a 180 day window period, beginning 90 days before the ex-dividend date.